 Dorsey/Norton/Samolis perform Steve Lacys Tips

 Tips is a song cycle composed by Steve Lacy in 1979 which sets short text selections from the notebooks of painter Georges Braque to music for voice and soprano and alto saxophones.
 For the saxophones, weve substituted flute and bass clarinet cause, well, it works for us.
-Im particularly pleased by the combination of timbres and the possibilities for extending these given the improvisational proclivities of the players.
+Im particularly pleased by the combination of timbres and the possibilities for extending these given the improvisational proclivities of the performers.

 Performing are Noell Dorsey, soprano voice, Matt Samolis, flute and Steve Norton, bass clarinet.